Back to Blog

 FitComrade has one straightforward paid plan:

-• After beta: $30/month for unlimited clients, programs, and features
+• After that: $30/month for unlimited clients, programs, and features

 Which pricing is better?